cs1302uga/cs1302-ce14/README.md

 1. Rewrite and document the `checkNull` method so that it only accepts references that either the same type or below a specific type in a hierarchy.
 Your implementation should only require a simple generic type parameter.
-To avoid confusion with the type parameter of the `cs1302.ce14.Container` class, please call this function's type parameter `U` instead of `T`.
+To avoid confusion with the type parameter of the `cs1302.ce14.Container` class, please call this method's type parameter `U` instead of `T`.

 1. Compile all of the code, including your modified `Utility` class, using `bin` as the default package